 SHOP NOW: Saddle Bag in Ceramic, £110, Matt & Nat

 Famed for their work in respecting both people and planet, People Tree have become a pioneer in sustainable fashion.
-Back with a fifth collaboration with the V&A, the collection features statement Japanese inspired prints and timeless shapes in organic fabrics from certified producer partners.
+Each of their contemporary and playful designs are produced to the highest ethical and environmental standards.
+Their collections feature organic cotton, TENCEL™ Lyocell and responsible wool.
 What’s more, the brand are recognised by Fair Trade standards.

 SHOP NOW: Bamboo jersey dress, £49.95, Thought